chanbacon/chanbacon/README.md

 ## Hi there 👋

 ### 🏞️ My Background
-My background is in psychology (Bachelor's degree) and outdoor experiential learning, with 10+ years of experience as a facilitator, project lead and programme coordinator)
+My background is in psychology (Bachelor's degree) and outdoor experiential learning, with 10+ years of experience as a facilitator, project lead and programme coordinator.

 ### 🧭 The Coding Journey
 About 4 years ago, I moved into an analyst role evaluating programme impact.
 Out of pure curiosity, I began learning **Python** and was quickly impressed by how programming could solve problems and present solutions with clarity and power.